ja-codingtemple/live_react_lessons/README.md

 HOW DO I CREATE & RUN A REACT PROJECT?

-<br>There are a variety of ways to create React projects.
+There are a variety of ways to create React projects.
 The command we recommend using at CodingTemple is below:

 <br>npx create-vite myproject --template react